djdagovs/custom-motd/README.md

 custom-motd
 ===========

-Custom motd (message of the day) for your *nix system!
+Custom motd (message of the day) for any *nix system!

 How it looks like